rjgrandy/eink-proxy/README.md

 docker compose up -d --build
 ```

-The service will be available on `http://localhost:5000` unless you change the
+The service will be available on `http://localhost:5500` unless you change the
-`PORT` environment variable.
+`HOST_PORT`/`PORT` environment variables.

 ## Running on Unraid